-For the purpose of this document, remote access is defined as any faculty, staff, student, consultant, vendor, or any third party affiliate connecting to the Western Michigan University network using a non-University controlled network, device, or service.
+For the purpose of this document, remote access is defined as any faculty, staff, student, consultant, vendor, or any third party affiliate connecting to a Western Michigan University network using a non-University controlled network, device, or service.

 Summary and scope

 This policy provides the security requirements for all Western Michigan University employees who are manipulating/accessing University data classified as confidential/restricted from remote locations.
-It also covers the transport of such data via mobile devices and other removable media.

 This policy does not apply to authorized and authenticated access to email, GoWMU, E-learning, and/or any University publicly accessible websites.